What is nature-based learning

 Nature-based learning enables children to grow their confidence as a result of the freedom, time and space they're given.
 Through experiential learning; outdoor exploration; and safe, supported risk-taking, kids build independence at their own pace.
 As they do, parents and carers often observe how children proudly run home to share the day's experiences with friends and family.

-Kids in nature-based learning environments develop their multiple facets at the same time, as they understand that they're an important part of the larger world around them.
+Kids that participate in nature-based learning develop their multiple facets at the same time, and grow to understand that they're an important part of the larger world around them.